Two Coracoid Bones

 At the beginning of our second day of the mock eval, I found a small bone near the edge of an old White Pine (Pinus strobus) plantation.
 It was short, “hooked” at one end with a sharp chisel like edge at the other end.
 There appeared to be a couple of points where the bone could articulate (connect) with other bones in whoever’s body this bone belonged to.
 Along a flat surface of the bone there were small thin ridges which I ran my finger along, over and over as I wondered as to which animal the bone may be from?
 My immediate thought was that this bone was from a bird, and that it was a coracoid bone.
 Which bird?
 I thought that it must have belonged to a Wild Turkey (Meleagris gallopavo).
 The bone was so big that this seemed to be the only bird who might live in a woodlot like this.
 I showed it to my co-mock evaluator Alexis Burnett and he too thought it was from a bird.
 We both agreed that this was likely from a Wild Turkey based on the size, but that I should look into it more.

 Turns out I was right… sort of.
 It was a coracoid, one of two, which are a very important bones for birds.
 The coracoid is the largest bone in the shoulder joint.
 The coracoids’ function is like that of a strut or a column.
 It is a structural component of the pectoral girdle and works by resisting longitudinal compression of the chest cavity by the pectoral muscles when the wings push down.
 The coracoids protects the lungs from being crushed by the sternum every upstroke of the wings.
 The supracoracoideus muscle stretches over top of the coracoids and pulls on the humerus bone, causing the wing to lift.
 This pull of the bone would also compress the lungs if it weren’t for this skeletal brace holding the sternum back.
-Additionally, when the pectoralis muscle pull down on the humerus bone this causes the wing to come downwards in a powerful downstoke, compressing the furcula, and enabling the bird to lift away from the ground.
+Additionally, when the pectoralis muscle pulls down on the humerus bone this causes the wing to come downwards in a powerful downstroke, spreading and building tension in the furcula, and enabling the bird to lift away from the ground.
 If it weren’t for the coracoids, the humerus bones would hit the sternum with every downstroke of the wing.
 Imagine a room where the ceiling and connected walls are constantly pushing in on themselves.
 As they repeatedly smash into each other the amount of damage increases.
 But imagine we installed some columns to support the ceiling from smashing down on the floor and bracing the walls, preventing them from buckling or beating against one another.
 This is the role of the coracoid bones.
 A strong column bracing the pectoral girdle of the bird.

 Image of bird skeleton, from “Eyewitness Books” series, title and date published, unknown.